top of page

 Cognitive Behavioural Therapy Research

-I meta-analyse MRI data to gain insights into the neurological underpinnings of emotion.
-My expertise in this area has led to discoveries of how different areas of the brain are involved in the experience and regulation of emotion.
-These insights have the potential to be used in a variety of settings from research to clinical therapies, with the potential to bring about better understanding of diagnosis and treatment of mental health conditions.
+I conduct meta-analyses of MRI data to uncover the neural mechanisms underlying emotion.
+My expertise in this area has led to key discoveries about how different brain regions contribute to both the experience and regulation of emotion.
+These findings have broad applications, from advancing research to informing clinical therapies, offering valuable insights that could enhance the understanding, diagnosis, and treatment of mental health conditions.

 Publications